telerik/reporting-docs/knowledge-base/how-to-use-web-report-designer-in-react-js.md

 If you do not wish to load the scripts for the designer and viewer in the `index.html` since it would increase the initial load time, the scripts may be loaded in the component itself.
 In this scenario, steps 3 through 5 can be skipped.

-To load the `jquery` and `kendo` subsets in the component where the Web Report Designer will be used, the following packages must be installed:
+To load the `jQuery` and `Kendo` subsets in the component where the Web Report Designer will be used, the following packages must be installed:

 ````powershell
 > npm install jquery